 Pembroke College offers the Richard Sykes QC Studentship in Corporate Law for one student at the college that covers fees for the MCL.
 More information is available on the Pembroke website.

 Please note that admission to the MCL is a separate process run by the Law Faculty and not by Pembroke College.
-Correspondingly, an MCL applicant to whom an offer has been made must fulfil all conditions associated with the offer notwithstanding that he or she may have been awarded the Studentship.
+Correspondingly, an MCL applicant to whom a course offer has been made by the Law Faculty must fulfil all conditions associated with the offer notwithstanding that he or she may have been awarded the Studentship by Pembroke College.